xufangzhi/ReasoningPaperList/README.md

 # ReasoningPaperList
 Reasoning tasks have aroused wide concerns in the research community.
+Reasoning refers to a wide range of things, which is an abstract concept in reality.
 In this repository, we mainly focus on the reasoning models which cover neural-symbolic, complex reasoning, logical rules or multi-hop.

 Categoried by input modalities, there are single modality like (1) Text, (2) Knowledge Graph (KG), (3) Images, and also multi-modality tasks like (4) KG-Text, (5) MKG, (6) Image-Text.

+Categoried by reasoning forms, there include the followings: (1) Deductive Reasoning, (2) Inductive Reasoning, (3) Abductive Reasoning, and also some other branches like (i) analogical reasoning, (ii) causal reasoning, (iii) probabilistic reasoning.

+Categoried by downstream tasks, there are: (1) Arithmetic Reasoning, (2) Commonsense Reasoning, (3) Symbolic Reasoning, (4) Logical Reasoning, (5) Others.

+Most of the current survey papers in the large area of reasoning only focus on single modality reasoning, or focus on one type of reasoning (e.g., [1] below only addresses on the `informal deductive reasoning').
+Also it lacks the exploration on how the LLMs work among different reasoning forms and what are the limitations of LLMs on different reasoning forms.

 If we miss some of works or make some mistakes, please kindly point out.

-Reasoning refers to a wide range of things, which is an abstract concept in reality.
-In category, there includes the following reasoning forms: (1) Deductive Reasoning, (2) Inductive Reasoning, (3) Abductive Reasoning, and also some other branches like (i) analogical reasoning, (ii) causal reasoning, (iii) probabilistic reasoning.

 ## Survey